Work philosophy canon

 - Getting Real book by 37signals (now Basecamp)

-These articles and books are targeted primarily at developers:
+These articles and books are targeted primarily at developers but enlightening for everyone:

 - The Admin Zen by Michael Prokop—in true DevOps fashion, this system administration advice applies to development too